Liudmila Samsonova: 2025: Strasbourg final, Wimbledon quarterfinal

+In May, Samsonova was the runner-up at the Strasbourg Open, recording wins over Linda Nosková, wildcard entrant Diane Parry, third seed Paula Badosa and Danielle Collins, before losing in the final to fourth seed Elena Rybakina in three sets.

+Seeded 19th at the French Open, Samsonova defeated Mayar Sherif, qualifier Leyre Romero Gormaz and Dayana Yastremska to make it through to the fourth round, where she lost to eighth seed Zheng Qinwen.

+Moving onto the grass-court season, she partnered Nicole Melichar-Martinez to reach the doubles final at the Rosmalen Open, losing to second seeds Irina Khromacheva and Fanny Stollár in straight sets.
+The following week at the Berlin Open, Samsonova defeated Naomi Osaka, defending champion Jessica Pegula and Amanda Anisimova to make the semifinals, where she lost to qualifier Wang Xinyu.
+Seeded 19th at Wimbledon, she recorded straight set wins over Maya Joint, Yuliia Starodubtseva, 16th seed Daria Kasatkina and Jéssica Bouzas Maneiro to reach the quarterfinals, where she lost to eighth seed Iga Świątek.

 Billie Jean King Cup

-Samsonova has competed for the Russian team since 2021, securing her first nomination at the 2020–21 Billie Jean King Cup Finals where she was the fifth-ranked singles player for Russia.
-She made her debut in doubles alongside Kudermetova, defeating the pair of world No.5 Gabriela Dabrowski and Rebecca Marino, 6–3, 6–1.
+Samsonova has competed for the Russian team since 2021, securing her first nomination at the 2020–21 Billie Jean King Cup Finals, where she was the fifth-ranked singles player for Russia.
+She made her debut in doubles alongside Kudermetova, defeating the world No. 5 pair Gabriela Dabrowski and Rebecca Marino 6–3 and 6–1.
 Continuing her partnership with Kudermetova, they defeated Clara Burel and Alizé Cornet in 47 minutes to seal a 2–1 win over France, booking their spot in the semifinals.
 Samsonova was pivotal in Russia's win over the United States as she made her singles debut against Sloane Stephens, coming from a set and multiple break points down to win the first rubber.
 She then came back alongside Kudermetova to beat Shelby Rogers and CoCo Vandeweghe and seal a spot in the final.
 In the final, Samsonova continued her unbeaten run, coming in as a late replacement for an injured Pavlyuchenkova to stun Belinda Bencic, once again from a set down, to clinch the title for Russia.

-Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.